daphne-yang/spotify-visualizations/README.md

 <p> We will be implementing 4 main visualization idioms to help our users follow along in our data exploration and come to their own conclusions about our hypotheses</p>
 <ol>
   <li> Racing Bar Charts - See how songs from 2017-2020 rotate through Spotify's top 200 charts </li>
-  <li> Network Graph - See how song lyrics relate across decades in topics </li>
+  <li> Musical Feature Maps - See what kinds of musical features are in parts of time and what the definitions of musical features are </li>
   <li> Map of Top Songs - See how top song popularity spreads globally </li>
   <li> Bar Charts/Line Graphs of Musicality - See how songs change through the years </li>
 </ol>